Biotensegrity:

 The Structural Basis of Life

-Biotensegrity is a structural principle that describes a relationship between every part of the organism and the mechanical system that integrates them into a complete functional unit.
-It is a conceptual model that represents a paradigm shift in biomechanical thinking and changes the way that we think about the complexities of functional anatomy.
+The concept of biotensegrity appreciates the inter-twined relationship between every part of an organism and the mechanical system that integrates all those ‘parts’ into a complete functional unit.
+It thus represents a paradigm shift in biomechanical thinking and changes the way that we think about the complexities of life.

-The book answers the question ‘What is biotensegrity?’ and recognizes that all natural forms are the result of interactions between some basic principles of self-organization.
-It shows how an appreciation of these ‘rules’ leads to a better understanding of living organisms as functionally integrated and heterarchical units, and thus forms part of the basic science that underpins clinical reasoning.
+Both books answer the question ‘What is biotensegrity?’ and recognize that all natural forms are the result of interactions between some basic principles of self-organization.
+They then shows how an appreciation of these ‘rules’ leads to a better understanding of living organisms as functionally integrated and heterarchical units, and forms part of the basic science that underpins clinical reasoning.

-Biotensegrity also fits with the ethos that unites a wide diversity of different practitioners and therapeutic methods because it intrinsically recognizes the wholeness of the human body.
-In other words, that an appreciation of the interconnectedness between every part of the organism is essential to a proper understanding of its functions, health and disease.
+Biotensegrity fits with the ethos that unites a wide diversity of different practitioners and therapeutic methods because it intrinsically recognizes the wholeness of the human body.
+In other words, that an appreciation of the interconnectedness between every part of the organism is essential to a proper understanding of its functions in health and disease.

 Super-stability